 I welcome PhD enquires from students interested in undertaking research on geopolitics, military geographies, aerial geographies, and international boundaries.
 For more information see; http://www.ncl.ac.uk/gps/geography/postgrad/research/phdtopichg.html

-2008-12 : Matthew Rech - Critical geopolitics of RAF recruitment (ESRC) - currently ESRC Post-Doctoral Fellow in the School of Architecture, Planning and Landscape, Newcastle University
+2008-12 : Matthew Rech - Critical geopolitics of RAF recruitment (ESRC) - currently Research Associate, Exeter University

 2011- : Daniel Bos - Popular geopolitics of military video games (ESRC DTC)

-2012- : Panayiotis Hadjipavlis - Analysis of Cypriot airspace claims (part-time self-funded)
+2012- : Panayiotis Hadjipavlis - Analysing the geopolitics of Cypriot airspace (part-time self-funded)

 2009-2010: HaSS Faculty Research Fund (£3650) 'The graduate skills agenda and the university armed services experience'